 We asked a team of experts what they thought – and they had a lot of opinions.
 They were all in agreement that the following metrics are a great place to start.

-The first place to start is sentiment.
+The first place to start is by analyzing the sentiment towards your brand.

 Say you’ve created a campaign you’ve spent a solid six months working on.
 You can see that you’re generating a ton of chatter online, and you’re getting some press coverage.
 Good, right?